Pierre Cazal

 Pierre Cazal (1948 – 7 October 2024) was a French literature professor and football historian who was widely regarded as one of the greatest contemporary connoisseurs of the history of the French national team.

-Throughout his career, he wrote four books about the history of the Bleus, the first of whom, published in 1992, covering the team's first 497 matches, and he later became the editor of the Chroniques bleues website, where he published weekly articles about the Bleus in the early 2020s, including the series Les premiers Bleus, a project about the Pre-WWI French internationals, in which he uncovered many previously unknown facts, corrected numerous long-time misconceptions, and debunked several mistakes that had persisted through time.
+Throughout his career, he wrote four books about the history of the Bleus, the first of which, published in 1992, covering the team's first 497 matches, and he later became the editor of the Chroniques bleues website, where he published weekly articles about the Bleus in the early 2020s, including the series Les premiers Bleus, a project about the Pre-WWI French internationals, in which he uncovered many previously unknown facts, corrected numerous long-time misconceptions, and debunked several mistakes that had persisted through time.

 Early life and education

 Pierre Cazal was born in 1948.
 He was a graduate of the French Academy of Letters.

 Career

 The 1992 and 1998 dictionaries

 A retired literature professor, Cazal channeled his encyclopedic memory and insatiable curiosity into the history of the French national team.
 Therefore, in the early 1990s, Cazal, together with Jean-Michel Cazal and Michel Oreggia, were tasked by the French Football Federation (FFF) with "cleaning" the errors of their publications, especially its 1986–87 directory, a list of international players that had 11 false ones, while omitting 6 real ones, not to mention all the first name errors, some of which being "downright fanciful, as if someone had invented them".
 Unlike other countries, who possessed very comprehensive works of their national teams, France was lagging far behind statistically; for instance, a simple consultation of the official English reports of the 1908 Olympic Games was enough to correct all the errors of France's line-ups.

 In the end, this work resulted in the publication of a book in 1992, l’Intégrale de l’équipe de France de football ("The Complete Collection of the French Football Team"), which not only covered the first 497 matches of the Blues, but also included the dictionary of its players, both in terms of first names and dates of birth or death.
 In 1998, just before the World Cup, Cazal published an extended and more complete version of this book, which had "a rich narrative that recounted the matches as if they had taken place yesterday", thus being considered by some as arguably the most in-depth work on the history of the French national team.
 Notably, he highlighted that seven of the goals scored by France between 1907 and 1913, came via the "goalkeeper charge", the action of jostling the goalkeeper to prevent him from having the ball, which was tolerated by the rules of the time, with striker Eugène Maës making it one of his specialties.